-- (a) The Authority, as the State conducting the investigation, shall send a copy of the draft Final Report to the following States inviting their significant and substantiated comments on the report as soon as possible: - (1) the State that instituted the investigation; - (2) the State of Registry; - (3) the State of the Operator; - (4) the State of Design; - (5) the State of Manufacture; and - (6) any State that participated in the investigation as per Chapter 5. - (b) If the Authority, as the State conducting the investigation, receives comments within sixty days of the date of the transmittal letter, it shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State that provided comments, append the comments to the Final Report.
-If the Authority receives no comments within sixty days of the date of the first transmittal letter, it shall issue the Final Report, unless an extension of that period has been agreed by the States concerned. - Note 1:Nothing is intended to preclude the Authority from consulting other States, such as those States which provided relevant information, significant facilities, or experts who participated in the investigation. - Note 2: Comments to be appended to the Final Report are restricted to non-editorial-specific technical aspects of the Final Report upon which no agreement could be reached. - Note 3: When sending the draft Final Report to recipient States, the Authority may consider using the most suitable and quickest means available, such as facsimile, e-mail, courier service or express mail. - Note 4:Intended safety recommendations are to be included in the draft Final Report. - Note 5:The format of the Final Report in indicated in the Appendix to this Chapter.
-However, it may be adapted to the circumstances of the accident or incident.
+- (a) The Authority, as the State conducting the investigation, shall send a copy of the draft Final Report to the following States inviting their significant and substantiated comments on the report as soon as possible: - (1) the State that instituted the investigation; - (2) the State of Registry; - (3) the State of the Operator; - (4) the State of Design; - (5) the State of Manufacture; and - (6) any State that participated in the investigation as per Chapter 5. - (b) [The usual consultation period shall be thirty days from the date of the transmittal correspondence.
+The consultation period shall be extended to sixty days by the Authority, as the State conducting the investigation, if it is notified of the need for additional time by the State invited to comment. - (c) If the Authority, as the State conducting the investigation, receives comments within the consultation period, it shall either amend the draft Final Report to include the substance of the comments received or, if desired by the State that provided comments, append the comments to the Final Report.
+If the Authority receives no comments within the consultation period, it shall issue the Final Report, unless further extension of that period has been agreed by the States concerned.] - Note 1:Nothing is intended to preclude the Authority from consulting other States, such as those States which provided relevant information, significant facilities, or experts who participated in the investigation. - Note 2: Comments to be appended to the Final Report are restricted to non-editorial-specific technical aspects of the Final Report upon which no agreement could be reached. - Note 3: When sending the draft Final Report to recipient States, the Authority may consider using the most suitable and quickest means available, such as facsimile, e-mail, courier service or express mail. - Note 4: Intended safety recommendations are to be included in the draft Final Report.

-- Note 6:The Authority should send, through the State of the Operator, a copy of the draft Final Report to the operator to enable the operator to submit comments on the draft Final Report. - Note 7: The Authority should send, through the State of Design and the State of Manufacture, a copy of the draft Final Report to the organisations responsible for the type design and the final assembly of the aircraft to enable them to submit comments on the draft Final Report.
+- Note 5:The format of the Final Report in indicated in the Appendix to this Chapter.
+However, it may be adapted to the circumstances of the accident or incident. - Note 6:The Authority should send, through the State of the Operator, a copy of the draft Final Report to the operator to enable the operator to submit comments on the draft Final Report. - Note 7: The Authority should send, through the State of Design and the State of Manufacture, a copy of the draft Final Report to the organisations responsible for the type design and the final assembly of the aircraft to enable them to submit comments on the draft Final Report.